CBS looks into misconduct claims amid report on CEO Moonves

-The media company said it takes all allegations of personal misconduct seriously.
-It said the independent directors are “investigating claims that violate the company’s clear policies in that regard.”
+The media company said independent members of its board of directors are “investigating claims that violate the company’s clear policies” regarding personal misconduct.

-The company did not mention Moonves by name but said it issued the statement in response to the upcoming New Yorker article.
-The Hollywood Reporter, citing unnamed sources, was the first to report that the New Yorker would publish an article detailing accusations against Moonves.
-The New Yorker did not immediately respond to inquiries about the report.
+CBS said that once the investigation by its independent board members is completed, the full corporate board will review the findings and “take appropriate action.”

-“Upon the conclusion of (the CBS board members’) investigation, which involves recently reported allegations that go back several decades, the board will promptly review the findings and take appropriate action,” the CBS statement said.
+It took issue in a statement with the New Yorker article, however, for not accurately representing “a larger organization that does its best to treat its tens of thousands of employees with dignity and respect.”

-Mooves is the latest media giant to become embroiled in sexual misconduct allegations since the downfall of Hollywood producer Harvey Weinstein in October triggered the #metoo social media movement.
+Mooves is the latest media giant to become embroiled in sexual misconduct allegations since the downfall of Weinstein in October triggered the #metoo social media movement.

 In November, CBS fired veteran news host Charlie Rose over allegations he had groped women, walked naked in front of them and made lewd phone calls.
 Rose has apologized for his behavior but questioned the accuracy of some of the claims.